1. GDP & GNP

 6. BURSA, different stock markets

 Here’s a list of active stock exchanges that you should take note of.
-They offer trading in securities and future contracts.
+They offer trading in securities and futures contracts.

 Now, you should be filled with confidence when someone asks you “Have you heard of Deustche Bourse Stock Exchange?